Family Specialist

 Issues down the road…

-The settlement can include a schedule for time with the children and also address many other co-parenting topics in a parenting plan that might otherwise not be addressed if the matter was decided by a judge.
-When the parties are able to settle, they avoid the costs (in time and money) of protracted negotiations and/or litigation.
-With the help of a Family Specialist and Collaborative Divorce team, the parties are more like to reach a settlement that stands the test of time (3).
+The original settlement typically includes a detailed schedule for parenting time and covers many other co-parenting topics in a parenting plan—issues that might not be addressed fully if decided by a judge.
+By settling through collaboration, parents avoid the time-consuming and costly nature of extended negotiations or litigation.
+With the guidance of a Family Specialist and the Collaborative Divorce team, parties are more likely to reach agreements that endure over time.
+(3).

 Rates